apatinotorres/SmartAirQualitySystem/weather/README.md

 22/12/2024 : still to do
 - dockerize the adaptor
 - think about how to manage in time the size of the json, if we run it evry 15min, maybe worth to delete the previous version, or try and keep it only if the new version is not working, issue in the updated forcast, same issues with the plot of daily statistics

+- Add the convo with the room manager